jamiewilbraham/azure-docs/articles/cognitive-services/Bing-News-Search/search-the-web.md

 The Bing News Search API is a RESTful web service, making it easy to call from any programming language that can make HTTP requests and parse JSON.
 You can use the service using either the REST API, or the SDK.

-1. Create a Cognitive Services API account with access to the Bing Search APIs.
+1. Create a Cognitive Research Technologies API account with access to the Bing Search APIs.
 If you don't have an Azure subscription, you can [create an account for free](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-news-api).

 2. Send a request to the API, with a valid search query.